 The LNPB won it's first ever competition at the Loch Norman Games in 1997.
 By the end of the 1998 season the band was upgraded from Grade V to Grade IV by the Eastern United States Pipe Band Association.
 Success continued as the band finished in the top ten by the end of the 1999 season.
 The 2000 season saw the band finish first or second in all but one competition.
 For the 2001 season the band did finish first or second in every competition entered.

 The success enjoyed by the band the previous two years was rewarded in 2002 when the band was again upgraded, this time to Grade III.
 The band, at the same time, recognized that there was a need to add and train musicians if the band was going to continue to succeed.
 In 2002 a Grade V band was added.
 At this time both bands saw much success in competition finishing the season ranked among the top 10.

 Today, the LNPB is a highly competitive Grade IV band.
 The band is also involved in many public and private performances each year.
 These include graduations, parades, festivals, openings and other such events.
 The diligent practice and dedication of it's members has made the band a unique asset to the Community.
 With the exception of a grant from the Town of Huntersville, the band is supported solely by donations from it's performances.

 In April of 2008 P/M Krintz stepped down as leader of the band.
 His years of dedication have been greatly appreciated.
-The band is now under the direction of P/M Andrea Jones, P/S Chad Graham and D/S Allison Dean.
+The band is now under the direction of P/M Alasdair Martin, and D/S Allison Dean.